GuoxianSong/Shadow-aware-portrait-relight/README.md

 Please note that this dataset is only for research purpose.
 Since those images is rendered using 3D asset, you also need to agree the following terms: https://www.3dscanstore.com/terms-and-conditions-licensing and https://www.gobotree.com/acceptable/.
-Please send us your agreement, we will reply the password to unzip dataset.
+Please send us(gxsong.ntu@gmail.com) your agreement, we will reply the password to unzip dataset.